sanjay-thiyagarajan/econium/README.md

 ## :mechanical_arm: Inspiration

-<p>Cars are a major contributor to air pollution producing significant amounts of nitrogen oxides, carbon monoxide, and particulate matter.
+<p>When talking about air pollution and its major contributors, cars are the first things that come to mind, producing significant amounts of nitrogen oxides, carbon monoxide, and particulate matter.
 Nearly 80-90% of cars' environmental impact comes from fuel consumption and emissions of air pollution and greenhouse gases.</p>

 ## :face_with_head_bandage: Effects
 <ul>